Patrick E. Ngowi

-Patrick Epaphra Ngowi is a Tanzanian entrepreneur, businessperson, environmentalist, Al Gore's climate change reality leader and United Nation's SDG 7 Pioneer.
+Patrick Epaphra Ngowi is a Tanzanian entrepreneur, businessperson, environmentalist, Al Gore's climate change reality leader and United Nation's Sustainable Development Goal 7 (SDG 7) Pioneer.
 Patrick has founded and led several businesses over the course of his career.

+Early life and education

+Ngowi was born on the 25 January 1985 in Tanzania.
+Ngowi started his first business at age 15 when he started selling top-up vouchers for mobile phones in high school.
+He went on to study renewable energy in China's Wenzhou University.

 Career

-Ngowi started his first business at age 15 when he started selling top-up vouchers for mobile phones in high school.
 After graduating, Ngowi travelled between China and Tanzania and brought back trendy and cheap phones, and began buying inexpensive phones from low-cost manufacturers and selling them in the Tanzanian market.
-He enrolled at Denzhou University in China, studying renewable energy.

-Patrick Ngowi founded Helvetic Solar in 2007 to provide and install solar equipment in Tanzania and the United States.
+Patrick Ngowi founded Helvetic Solar in 2007 to provide and install solar equipment in Tanzania.
 The company was awarded KPMG's No. 1 of the Top 100 Mid Sized Companies in Tanzania Award in 2012.
 The firm has since evolved into a diversified business group, of which he Chairs.